Freeseer/freeseer/source/contribute/students.rst

 --------------

 * Choose an appropriate project that you can realistically accomplish
-* We don't expect you to be qualified, that's the point, you're here to learn
+* We don't expect you to be completely qualified, that's the point, you're here to learn

 For more info, check out these `videos from a GSoC information session <http://fosslc.org/drupal/node/374>`_ held at the University of Toronto.